-Quizzes may be given.
-They may not necessarily be given on the dates of the syllabus.
-They will be based on readings and lectures.
+Quizzes will be given.
+They may not necessarily be announced prior to the date taken; they will be based on readings and lectures.

 Multimodal Presentation

 As a culminating course activity, students will present in support of or in opposition to an issue discussed is class.
 Presentations must contain visual, written (power point), and audio design elements.